-NOIDA INSTITUTE OF ENGINEERING AND TECHNOLOGY GREATER NOIDA-201306 (An Autonomous Institute)
+NOIDA INSTITUTE OF ENGINEERING AND TECHNOLOGY GREATER NOIDA-201306 (An Autonomous Institute) School of Computer Science in Emerging Technology

 Subject Name: Discrete Structures L-T-P [3-1-0]

 Subject Code: BCSE0306 Applicable in Department: All Branches

 Pre-requisite of Subject: Some basic knowledge of algebra and logic is usually sufficient to begin studying discrete mathematics for computer science.
 Familiarity with sets, functions, and basic Boolean algebra is also helpful.